Birkbeck, University of London

 Course Description

-Our BA Ancient History and Archaeology with Foundation Year allows you to combine and pursue your interests in the history and archaeology of the ancient world.
-We will equip you to study the Greek and Roman past through both textual and archaeological evidence, from Greek pottery to Roman inscriptions, ancient cities to classical authors.
-You will acquire critical and analytical skills, utilising the full range of evidence that survives from the ancient Greek and Roman worlds.
+Our BA Ancient History and Archaeology allows you to combine and pursue your interests in the history and archaeology of the ancient world.
+We will equip you to study the Greek and Roman past through textual and archaeological evidence, from Greek pottery to Roman inscriptions, ancient cities to classical authors.

-The study of archaeology develops the ability to understand how people lived, acted and thought in the past.
 You will learn the essential analytical techniques of archaeology to develop your understanding of the relationship between theory and practice in the interpretation of material remains.
-Practical archaeological experience is a key element of this degree.

-This course is ideal if you are interested in understanding the ancient past through people’s relationships with words, texts, objects, buildings and places.
-We will give you access to a wide range of textual, graphical and material evidence and develop your ability to interpret and process that data.
-We will also encourage you to question accepted histories, so you can construct and present convincing historical and archaeological arguments using texts, images, and material objects and remains as evidence.
+This ancient history and archaeology degree is ideal if you are interested in understanding the ancient past through words, texts, objects, buildings and places.
+We will also encourage you to question accepted histories, to construct and present convincing historical and archaeological arguments using texts, images, and material objects and remains as evidence.

 Highlights

 • Our research is unique in its range across geographical and chronological boundaries.
-We are the only university department in London to include historians, classicists and archaeologists investigating every period from prehistory to the early twenty-first century.
+We are the only university in London to include historians, classicists and archaeologists in the same team of academics who investigate every period from prehistory to the early twenty-first century.
 We see the study of the past as crucial for our understanding of present-day society, culture and politics.

 • We are at the heart of academic London with access to unparalleled research resources.
 Situated very close by are: the Institute of Classical Studies, with its library, training facilities and seminars; the British Museum, with its extensive collection of classical antiquities; and the British Library, the largest national library in the world.